cs3110/textbook/interp/reconstruction.md

 Except that OCaml uses a different type variable identifier.
 OCaml is nice to us and "lowers" the type variables down to smaller letters of the alphabet.
 We could do that too with a little extra work.

+## Type errors

+In reality there is yet another piece to type inference.
+If unification fails, the compiler or interpreter needs to produce a helpful error message.
+That's an important engineering challenge that we won't address here.
+It requires keeping track of more than just constraints: we need to know why a constraint was introduced, and the ramification of its violationg.
+We also need to track the constraint back to the lexical piece of code that produced it, so that programmers can see where the problem occurs.
+And since it's possible that constraints can be processed in many different orders, there are many possible error messages that could be produced.
+Figuring out which one will lead the programmer to the root cause of an error, instead of some downstream consequence of it, is an area of ongoing research.